Blog General

 Understanding the different types of customer segmentation models can be a game-changer for our marketing strategies.
 Several popular segmentation methods exist, and some marketers even combine multiple models to achieve their goals.

 Regardless of which customer segmentation models are used, the process begins with grouping customers based on specific criteria.
 This typically results in creating a series of tiers for each segmentation model.
 Marketers can mix these tiers across different models to create more refined segments.
-For example, combining the highest tier of a recency, frequency, and monetary value (RFM) model with a low longevity tier creates a segment of highly active, newly acquired customers.
+For example, combining the highest tier of an RFM model (recency, frequency, and monetary value) with a low longevity tier creates a segment of highly active, newly acquired customers.

 With this in mind, let’s dive into the various models and see how they can help us better understand and engage our audience.